Best laptops for students

 How to effectively manage remote learning

-The coronavirus pandemic has shifted some learning online.
+Recent events have shifted some learning online.
 If you’ve opted to study remotely – whether because of COVID-19 or for other reasons – or some parts of your course are no longer taking place in person, there's some tech that's worth investing in to make this way of learning easier.

 - A decent webcam.
 This is essential for interactive online seminars.
 We don’t currently rate laptop webcams, but our labs check each laptop they test to make sure the webcam works.
 They typically find that while laptop webcams rarely deliver movie-worthy video, they're perfectly adequate for most people.